beginner-corp/docs.begin.com/src/shared/docs/en/http-functions/provisioning.md

 ## The basics

-Each HTTP function maps to a logical HTTP route.
+By default each HTTP function maps to a logical HTTP route.
 For example:
-- `[ "get", "/" ]` is serviced by the HTTP function in your project at `src/http/get-index`
+- `get /` is serviced by the HTTP function in your project at `src/http/get-index`
-- `[ "get", "/about" ]` is serviced by `src/http/get-about`
+- `get /about` is serviced by `src/http/get-about`
-- `[ "post", "/form" ]` is serviced by `src/http/post-form`
+- `post /form` is serviced by `src/http/post-form`
 - And so on...

 All HTTP functions begin with `/`, and can include letters, numbers, and slashes, underscores, dashes, and periods, up to 35 characters.

 Importantly and uniquely, you can also use URL parameters to build dynamic paths – [more on that below](#using-url-parameters-to-create-dynamic-paths).

 > ✨ Tip: It's possible to have multiple HTTP methods respond from the same path.
-For example: `[ "get", "/contact-us" ]` and `[ "post", "/contact-us" ]` is totally valid, as you'd expect.
+For example: `get /contact-us` and `post /contact-us` is totally valid, as you'd expect.

 ## Greedy root

 By default, your app's root is greedy – which means that *unless specified, all paths and HTTP methods will invoke it*.
 Any HTTP functions you define manually will be prioritized over the root.
 For example:
-- With only `[ "get", "/" ]` specified: submitting a `POST` request to `/foo` will invoke `src/http/get-index`
+- With only `get /` specified: submitting a `POST` request to `/foo` will invoke `src/http/get-index`
-- With both `[ "get", "/" ]` and `[ "post", "/foo" ]` specified: submitting the same request will invoke `src/http/post-foo`
+- With both `get /` and `post /foo` specified: submitting the same request will invoke `src/http/post-foo`

-The greedy root also means you can run large amounts of your application's logic from a single `[ "get", "/" ]` HTTP function.
+The greedy root also means you can run large amounts of your application's logic from a single `get /` HTTP function.
 However, we don't advise it!
 One of the key advantages to building with cloud functions is their inherent isolation: many smaller functions means greater ease in debugging and faster deploys.

 ## Using URL parameters to create dynamic paths

-It's possible to build dynamic paths using [Express-style URL parameters](http://expressjs.com/en/guide/routing.html#route-parameters), like: `[ "get", "/shop/:product" ]`
+It's possible to build dynamic paths using [Express-style URL parameters](http://expressjs.com/en/guide/routing.html#route-parameters), like: `get /shop/:product`

 URL parameters are passed to your route via the `req.pathParameters` object. ([Learn more about HTTP requests here.](/en/http-functions/api-reference#requests))